Short local and historical walks around Melrose

 To download full Melrose Town Trail leaflet click on this link.

-There are also guided walks (The Roman Way) from Melrose each Thursday from April to October starting from the Roman
+are guided walks (The Roman Way) from Melrose each Thursday from April to October starting from the Roman

 Also on Tuesdays In July and August.